 London is a world-class city that everyone should visit at least once.
 It’s also consistently rated one of the most expensive cities in the world — especially since the British pound is so strong against the dollar.
 Luckily, hostels are reasonably affordable (at least for a major city), and there are plenty of great free museums.
 However, the cost of attractions and food can kill your budget.
-Below are some guidelines to help you estimate your daily travel costs.

 This article is part of our City Price Guide Series — Click here to see all our city price guides.